 Portion/Yield:Makes 12 muffins

-You can replace the grated pears with either grated apples or carrots, if you prefer, and the wild plums can be substituted with fresh Victoria plums, apricots or cherries.
+You can replace the pears with either grated apples or carrots, if you prefer, and the wild plums can be substituted with fresh Victoria plums, apricots or cherries.
+You can also try using other nuts such as walnuts, pecans, almonds or macadamia nuts in place of the hazelnuts.

 Ingredients & Method